z00mantwo/BoxTurtleMC/README.md

 The board was developed in the free version of [KiCAD](https://www.kicad.org/).
 So it can be downloaded and modified.

+Note there is a mount for the board in the stl folder.

 ## Making a PCB
 ![BT_Render](images/PCB_Editor.png)